 Background on the Salton Sea

-At the time it signed the , the state of California committed to funding restoration at the Salton Sea to address the widespread habitat loss and dust created by implementation of the agreement.
+At the time it signed the Quantification Settlement Agreement in 2003, the state of California committed to funding restoration at the Salton Sea to address the widespread habitat loss and dust created by implementation of the agreement.
 Over the years, there have been legislative proposals, public hearings, and planning sessions – but little progress has been made on the ground.
 A task force created last year by California Gov. Jerry Brown set a goal for creating 25,000 acres restored of habitat and air quality protection projects, and that commitment was re-affirmed in today’s memorandum of understanding.

 This goal is essential for ensuring that the Salton Sea does not become a public health threat to an area already suffering from the worst childhood asthma rates in the state.
 It is also critical to ensure that the sea will continue to provide habitat for the millions of birds that travel along the Pacific flyway.